Table of Contents

 In the case of most of the problems we mentioned above, the best thing to do is to call an HVAC professional and have them come look at your unit.
 They’ll be able to diagnose the problem and make the needed repairs.
 Air compressor issues are not easily solved by DIYers.
 In fact, if you’re not careful, you could hurt yourself or make the problem worse.

-That said, you can troubleshoot before a visit from an HVAC professional to determine whether the air conditioning compressor is failing.
+That said, you can troubleshoot before a visit from an HVAC expert to determine whether the air conditioning compressor is failing.
 Here’s how.

 1. Play With the Thermostat

 Turn your thermostat as low as it will go.
 Doing so should start the air conditioner.
 If it doesn’t, it signals that you have a problem, which may be the compressor.
 If the unit starts but makes some of those strange or loud noises mentioned above, it signals another potential problem.
 If the fan is running but you don’t hear the compressor running, that could be something else entirely.

 2. Investigate Your Circuit Box

 If you’re having a hard time getting your A/C to start, it may not be a compressor problem.
 You should always check the circuit breaker to make sure it hasn’t accidentally tripped.
 This situation may be the case if you have too many appliances going at the same time — the vacuum cleaner, the oven, the television and the air conditioner, for instance.

 Most circuit breakers can be found in the basement, the kitchen or perhaps in a hallway or a garage.
 When you open it, you should see labels beside each circuit that tells you which appliance it powers.
 A circuit breaker switch has three positions — on, off, or in between.
 If the circuit breaker is in the middle, switch it off before you turn it back on.
 If your air conditioning starts up with no problems, you’re okay, but if it keeps happening, it’s time to call an HVAC professional.